Patient's Query

 Welcome back to icliniq.com.

-Yes, I have already gone through your x-ray report too (attachment removed to protect patient identity).
-There is nothing to be worried there may sign of little decay of bones which will be prevented by Calcium plus, Vitamin D supplements or enriched foods with proper exposure to sunlight due to synthesis of Vitamin D.
+Yes, I have already gone through your X-ray report too (attachment removed to protect patient identity).
+There is nothing to be worried there may be signs of little decay of bones, which will be prevented by Calcium plus, Vitamin D supplements, or enriched foods with proper exposure to sunlight due to the synthesis of Vitamin D.

-Dark spots are most probably for gas shadow which can present in every person.
+Dark spots are most probably for gas shadow, which can be present in every person.
 Do not be worried about that.
-Acid neutralizing medication can subside them.
+Acid-neutralizing medication can subdue them.

 Thank you doctor,